Pair skating: Pair lifts

-The only times pair skating partners can give each other assistance in executing lifts are "through hand-to-hand, hand-to-arm, hand-to-body and hand to upper part of the leg (above the knee) grips".
-They are allowed changes of hold, or going from one of the grips to another, or from one hand to another in a one-hand hold, during lifts.
+The only times pair skating partner can give each other assistance in executing lifts are "through hand-to-hand, hand-to-arm, hand-to-body and hand to upper part of the leg (above the knee) grips" They are allowed changes of hold, or going from one of the grips to another, or from one hand to another in a one-hand hold, during lifts.
 Teams earn fewer points if the woman's position and a change of hold are executed at the same time.
 They earn more points if the execution of the woman's position and the change in hold are "significantly different from lift to lift".
 Lifts with more than one point of contact require "exceptional balance and control".
 (Note: See Tech Panel, p.
 28, for images of lifts that contain a second point of contact with and without support.)

 There are four types of holds in lifts: hand-to-armpit; hand-to-waist; hand-to-hip or the upper part of the leg, including the buttocks; and hand-to-hand/arm.
 There are three types of positions performed by the woman: upright, or when her upper body is vertical; the star, or when she faces sideways with her upper body parallel to the ice; and the platter, or when her position is flat and facing up or down with her upper body parallel to the ice.
 The lift ends when the man's arm or arms begin to bend after he completes a full extension, and when the woman begins to descend.